cabforum/cabforum.org/content/posts/2024/2024-11-07-SMCWG-ballot-SMC010/index.md

 title: 'Ballot SMC010 - Introduction of Multi-Perspective Issuance Corroboration'
 type: post
 ---
+## Results of Ballot SMC010: Introduction of Multi-Perspective Issuance Corroboration

+The voting period for SMC010: Introduction of Multi-Perspective Issuance Corroboration has completed.
+The ballot has: PASSED

+### Voting Results

+#### Certificate Issuers
+16 votes in total:
+* 16 voting YES: Actalis S.p.A., Chunghwa Telecom, DigiCert, Disig, eMudhra, Entrust, GlobalSign, HARICA, IdenTrust, Logius PKIoverheid, OISTE Foundation, SECOM Trust Systems, Sectigo, SwissSign, TWCA, VikingCloud
+* 0 voting NO:
+* 0 ABSTAIN:

+#### Certificate Consumers
+4 votes in total:
+* 4 voting YES: Apple, Google, Mozilla, rundQuadrat
+* 0 voting NO:
+* 0 ABSTAIN:

+### Bylaws Requirements

+1. Bylaw 2.3(6) requires:
+* In order for a ballot to be adopted by the Forum, two‐thirds (2/3) or more of the votes cast by the Voting Members in the Certificate Issuer category must be in favour of the ballot.
+This requirement was MET.
+* at least fifty percent (50%) plus one (1) of the votes cast by the Voting Members in the Certificate Consumer category must be in favour of the ballot.
+This requirement was MET.
+* At least one (1) Voting Member in each category must vote in favour of a ballot for the ballot to be adopted.
+This requirement was MET.
+2. Bylaw 2.3(7) requires:
+* A ballot result will be considered valid only when more than half of the number of currently active Voting Members has participated.
+The number of currently active Voting Members is the average number of Voting Member organizations that have participated in the previous three (3) Forum Meetings and Forum Teleconferences.
+* The quorum was 11 for this ballot.
+This requirement was MET.

+This ballot now enters the IP Rights Review Period to permit members to review the ballot for relevant IP rights issues.
+This will be notified in a separate email.

 ## Ballot SMC010: Introduction of Multi-Perspective Issuance Corroboration

 ### Summary: